 Aerate the Soil

 You can destroy underground mycelial networks by aerating your yard.
 This process will break up the fibrous rootlike structures that mushrooms sprout from.
 So, if mushrooms keep coming back no matter what you do to stop them, it’s time to aerate.
 Just follow these steps:

 - Mow your yard and consider dethatching prior to aerating.

 - Rent a core aerator from your local hardware store.

 - Operate the aerator like a mower, crossing back and forth across your lawn to aerate the entire surface.

-- Allow the soil plugs to break down naturally to provide extra benefit and promote healthy soil.
+- Don’t remove aeration plugs and instead let them break down naturally to provide extra benefits and promote healthy soil.

 Aerating your lawn not only destroys mycelial networks that foster mushroom growth, but it also boosts the health of your grass.
 The improved drainage and loosened soil encourages grass growth.
 Healthy lawns will choke out mushrooms before they sprout.

 Fertilizing your lawn according to our special hybrid fertilizer schedule will discourage mushroom growth at the same time it improves the health and appearance of your grass.
 Mushrooms thrive in yards that are low in nitrogen.
 Meanwhile, high nitrogen levels in the soil discourage mushroom growth.